MahmoodAhmed-SE/degree-progress-tracker/README.md

 #### Administrative / System Support

+- As a system, I want to be able to lightly scrap specialization program diploma -> adv. diploma -> bachelor (one request each sepecialization year), so that I can take it as a reference for student degree tracking. 💫

 - As an administrator, I want to update degree requirements easily, so that the system always reflects the latest curriculum.

 - As a system, I want to verify prerequisite completion automatically, so that students cannot enroll incorrectly.

 ### Deliverables: